 10. We actively share our commitment to arts and cultural education to our pupils and wider school community.

 1. We have identified a clear ‘core’ offer, available to schools on a consistent basis, that allows teachers to plan in advance and integrate the offer into their curriculum.
+Please add your offer to the form.

 2. We have identified a staff member/team who will lead our work and communication with schools.